mateuszniechwiej/MS-2-Quiz-game/README.md

 > As a new user, I want to be able to contact the owner of the website and see if the developer created other projects I might be interested in.

 A solution to satisfy user requirements:
-* In the footer Github icon linked to GitHub username site provided.
+* In the footer GitHub icon linked to the GitHub username site provided.
 * In the footer email link provided.

 > As a returning user, I want to find new questions and quizzes.